 The language of a review tells a lot about the review.
 There are a lot of things to be noticed under the umbrella of this tip.
 How is it possible that all customers acquire the car transport service from Cairns to Melbourne and do not post even a single bad word against the car transport service?
 Aussies are very cautious in writing and speaking English so, you would not witness anything wrong with the original review like grammar and spelling, but if the car transporters hire a non-native writer to write the reviews, there are plenty of chances of grammatical error.
 According to Cornell University research, the fake review writers use “I” and “We” a lot.
 The reason is that they want to make sure that the reader would consider it an honest review.

 Another mistake commonly made by fake review writers is that they use exclamation signs a lot.
 For example, “I witnessed a great experience!
 They were on time, and I enjoyed their service!
 I really thank you!”
-In this example, you can everything seems ideal.
-The sign of exclamation and I personal pronoun is used repeatedly.
+In this example, one can everything that seems ideal.
+The sign of exclamation and I personal pronoun are used repeatedly.
 Also, notice the structure of the sentences and the selection of words.
 It does not seem that a valid user or customer has posted this review.

-The profile of the customer tells a lot about the review.
-The profile might not have any other review than only the one you are reading.
+than only the one you are reading.
 The fake review writer generally does not have a profile picture because no authenticated person owns the profile.
-Additionally, the writer’s name might also be suspicious like Marry Potter, John Smith and so on.
+Additionally, the writer’s name might also be suspicious like Marry Potter, John Smith, and so on.
 These names would be like the string of numbers generated by the computers.

 The website also tells us about fake reviews.
 A credible website would not allow a user to post a comment or review without logging in and not having a customer ID.
 You can try this yourself.
 A trustworthy website like PS Logistics does not allow any user to post a review without having a login, profile, and customer ID.